jchiatt/grapplebjj.com/project_overview.md

 # Videos & GIFs

-- Video from me on homepage
 - Video from me on about page
-- Video from me on trial page
-- Video from me on the join page
-- Video from me on drop in page
 - GIF on the 404 page of me unconscious and a black hole animation
 - GIF from us on drop-in, trial, and join pages
 - Video from me on thank you page